eitanlees/traffic/README.md

 So the first run was a success!
 I used my personal computer so the compute costs were zero.
 Looking at the Google Cloud Dashboard it looks like I racked up 2,154 API calls which amounted to $21.55.
-Well within the monthly credit.
+Well within the monthly credit but oddly higher than my estimate.
+I will investigate later.

 Here are the fruits of my labor!